RodrigoGit/MapPlaceSearchAutoCompllete/README.md

 map.putExtra(MapsActivity.LATITUDE, latLng.latitude);
 map.putExtra(MapsActivity.LONGITUDE, latLng.longitude);
 ```
-then you need to call Activity with result
+then you need to call Activity or Fragment with result

 ```java
 this.startActivityForResult(map, RESULT_MAP); //Activity